grantwinney/pinboard-bookmarks-to-chrome/README.md

 # Import Pinboard Bookmarks to Chrome
-An extension to import bookmarks from the [Pinboard](https://pinboard.in) bookmark service into the [Chrome browser](https://www.google.com/chrome/browser/desktop/).
+Using a bookmarking service like [Pinboard](https://pinboard.in) is convenient.
+You always have what you need on-the-go, and you're not tied to a single browser.
+But for day-to-day use, it's tedious to open the Pinboard site and search for a URL - potentially the same one over and over again if you need it frequently.

+I wrote this extension because I wanted a way to generate bookmarks in [Chrome](https://www.google.com/chrome/browser/desktop/) using Pinboard's "tags".

+# What This is _Not_
-This is not a 'sync', as bookmarks created manually in Chrome will not be pushed to Pinboard.
+This is not a two-way 'sync'.
+Bookmarks that you create from within Chrome will not be pushed to Pinboard.
+It's only for retrieving bookmarks _from_ Pinboard (via 'tag') into the Chrome browser.

+# Getting the Extension
+Get it from the Chrome store.

+You can also clone this repo to your machine and then load it in developer mode by [following these instructions](https://developer.chrome.com/extensions/getstarted#unpacked).

 This is only guaranteed to work in the latest version of Chrome.
-I've seen other extensions like the Google Mail Checker that do a certain amount of work to be backwards-compatible.
-Since I'm always on the latest, that's all I'm testing for.
+Since I'm always on the latest, that's all I'm testing for...
+I really don't have time or resources to ensure it's backwards-compatible with version xx.

+# Starting Out

 # Warnings
 Storage... tags and bookmarks, sync and local